ArturoBlazquez/tw/README.md

 ## Synopsis

 Small script that saves all your twitter tl to an html file.
+This file is located inside the html folder, has the date in the title, and sorts tweets from oldest at the top to newest at the bottom.

 ## Installation